albertov/mcp-selenium-haskel/README.md

 ## Credits

-This implementation is inspired by the original concept developed by [Angie Jones](https://github.com/angiejones/mcp-selenium).
+This implementation is inspired by the [mcp-selenium project developed by Angie Jones](https://github.com/angiejones/mcp-selenium).
 We thank the original contributors for their foundational work in MCP Selenium automation.

 ## Features